nielseni6/ShiftSmoothedAttributions/README.md

 # ShiftSmoothedAttributions
 #### Ian Nielsen Systems Devices and Algorithms in Bioinformatics Final Project Spring 2021

-Read more about methodology and results here: <a href="nielseni6.github.io/ShiftSmoothedAttributions/Locally Smoothed Attribution for Genomic CNNs.pdf" target="_blank">PDF.</a>
+Read more about methodology and results here: <a href="https://github.com/nielseni6/ShiftSmoothedAttributions/blob/main/Locally%20Smoothed%20Attribution%20for%20Genomic%20CNNs.pdf" target="_blank">PDF.</a>

 ## Install